nyotis/SpinXFormGPU/README.txt

 -------------------------------------------------------------------------------

-                   SpinXFormGPU, Nikos Yiotis, May 2012
+                   SpinXFormGPU, Nikos Yiotis, February 2013

-SpinXFormGPU is a GPU-aware version of SpinXForm [1] that uses NVidia's CUDA.
+SpinXFormGPU is a GPU-aware version of SpinXForm [1] that uses NVIDIA's CUDA.
 SpinXForm [1] is a C++ implementation of an algorithm for computing conformal transformations of polygon meshes based on the paper

   K. Crane, U. Pinkall, and P. Schroeder, "Spin Transformations of Discrete Surfaces," ACM Transactions on Graphics (SIGGRAPH) 2011.

-The basic functionality is to take a manifold, triangulated mesh (without boundary) plus a grayscale image map as input, and produce a new mesh with the same connectivity but modified vertex positions.
-Triangles in the new mesh will have nearly the same angles and aspect ratios as those from the original mesh, but with curvature that differs by the amount specified in the input image
+SpinXFormGPU accepts as input a 2D manifold, that is one triangulated mesh without boundary, plus a grayscale image map and generates a new mesh with the same connectivity but modified vertex positions.
+Triangles on the new mesh will have nearly the same angles and aspect ratios as those from the original mesh, but with curvature that differs by the amount specified in the input image
 (see the paper above for more details).
+Conformal transformations, combinations of uniform scaling and orthogonal rotations

 SpinXFormGPU solves the linear systems of SpinXForm [1] on the GPU using CUSP's [2] conjugate gradient solver but *without* any preconditioner.
 Depending on